stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 --you've got lots of room, you don't have that much lava.
-But-- and the hot air, you know, the air heats up and very quickly moves away from the lava, but, you know, it's not being contained in one place and so the hot air quickly leaves.
+But-- And the hot air, you know, the air heats up and very quickly moves away from the lava, but, you know, it's not being contained in one place and so the hot air quickly leaves.

 #### TIM